Catlin Gabel Community Arts Programs

 Supply List:

-- Capitol Bond 25% Cotton Practice Pad 8.5x11-inch RECOMMENDED (P70) or Gilbert Bond, which may still be available at Columbia Art & Drafting
+- Capitol Bond 25% Cotton Practice Pad 8.5x11-inch RECOMMENDED (John Neal Item# P69)

-- Higgins Eternal Ink (I08)
+- Higgins Eternal Ink (John Neal Item# I08)

-- Speedball calligraphy nib, size C-2 (N09)
+- Speedball calligraphy nib, size C-2 (John Neal Item# N09)

-- Speedball plastic pen holder (H69)
+- Speedball plastic pen holder (John Neal Item# H69)

-- Pilot Parallel Pen 3.0mm (pink cap) (FP67)
+- Pilot Parallel Pen 3.0 mm (pink cap) (John Neal Item# FP67)

-- Jumbo Dinky Dip 1-square, (S853) (this is an optional item)
+- Jumbo Dinky Dip 1-square, (John Neal Item# S853) (this is an optional item)

 - Ruler, pencil, eraser, soft rag

-Sue Greenseth is a fulltime calligrapher and lettering artist in Portland, Oregon.
+Sue Greenseth is a full time calligrapher and lettering artist in Portland, Oregon.
 Early in her career she taught calligraphy and freelanced as a commercial lettering artist for world-renowned clients.
 She teaches online for calligraphy guilds throughout the United States, and her work has been published in a variety of well-respected magazines.
 Sue loves breathing life into letterforms and animating words with a pen.

 BOOK ARTS